-In recent years, federal regulators and independent researchers have suggested that women with textured breast implants may be more likely to develop ALCL, leading to questions about why the manufacturers failed to adequately warn women and doctors that their breast implants may increase the risk of cancer, and the importance of immediately removing the breast implants if cancer is diagnosed.
+In recent years, a number of textured breast implant recalls have been issued and women have been warned about the increased risk of ALCL.
+This has resulted in questions about why the manufacturers failed to properly inform women and doctors that their breast implants may increase the risk of cancer, and the importance of immediately removing the breast implants if cancer is diagnosed.

 Symptoms of ALCL from breast implants may surface anywhere from 2 years to over 30 years after breast augmentation or reconstructive breast surgery following a mastectomy, causing:

 - Lumps in the Breast or Armpits

 The lawyers at Saiontz & Kirk, P.A. are reviewing potential breast implant anaplastic large cell lymphoma (ALCL) lawsuits for women throughout the United States.
 To learn more about these cases and find out whether financial compensation may be available for you or a loved one.